dainsaint/dainsaint.com/src/pages/services.md

 <div class="card stack dark" style="--card-background: var(--light); --primary: var(--light)">

+*For creative teams looking for a multidisciplinary collaborator:*

 [![Join Forces](/assets/uploads/join-forces.svg){.color-match}](#join-forces)

-*For creative teams looking for a multidisciplinary collaborator*

 Want to team up on a story-driven project?
 I'll come on board as a performer, GM, composer, or creative partner to help bring interactive worlds to life.
 * [Let's go :fa-angle-down:](#join-forces)